 Your attic is a warm place.
 Not only is it not finished, it’s also the highest place in your home.
 The insulation in your attic is designed to keep that hot air out of the livable parts of your home.
 If the insulation is inefficient.
 That hot air can escape into the second floor of your home.

 Ventilation is also important in an attic space, which is the job of your roofing vents (soffit vents, etc.).
 If air is not being allowed to vent out of the space properly, you’ll feel the difference inside your home.
 If you do not think your attic is properly ventilated, get in touch with a roofing company to come out and inspect the space.
-Many older homes do not have the most up-to-date ventilation plans, and you’d be surprised the difference it can make.
+Many older homes do not have the most up-to-date ventilation plans, and you’d be surprised by the difference it can make.

 Old and Drafty Windows